verrazzano/docs/content/en/docs/customize/opensearch.md

 - **Override default policies**: Both these default policies have a zero (`0`) priority.
 You can override the default policies by creating policies with `policy.ism_template.priority` greater than `0`.

 {{< alert title="NOTE" color="warning" >}}
-- Avoid creating policies with policy IDs `vz-system` or `vz-application`.
+- Avoid creating policies with policy IDs `vz-system` or `vz-application` as they are reserved for Verrazzano default policies name.
 In the Verrazzano CR, by default, policies that are created with these names will be overridden with the ISM policies, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`.
 - The default policy will be applied only to the newly created indices.
 To manually attach the new policies to the older indices, see [Step 2: Attach policies to indexes](https://opensearch.org/docs/latest/im-plugin/ism/index/#step-2-attach-policies-to-indexes).
   {{< /alert >}}